yeonhooy/Meteor_Control_Channel_Isolation_SDN_Virtualization/README.md

 * Check the created VN topology
   * Meteor side
-    You can see the Meteor log, and find "xxx"
+    You can see the Meteor log, and find "StartOVXNetwork - Booted virtual network "
   * SDN controller (Tenant) side
     Access `SDN controller server IP adress`:GUI port GUIport is set to 1000+tenantID.
 For example, Tenant1's GUI port is 1000.